SutekhVRC/VibeCheck/docs/AvatarSetup.md

 - [Constant system](./AvatarSetup.md#constant-to-float-conversion-constant)
 - [Contact rate system](./AvatarSetup.md#contact-rate-system-rate)

+## Custom setup

+If you want to make your own system for VibeCheck the only requirement is just that VibeCheck receives only float parameters for the toy motor parameters.

+**VibeCheck parameters**
+`vibecheck/state (Sent to VibeCheck)`: Boolean - Enables VibeCheck and scans for 10 seconds when true and disables VibCheck when false.
+`{toy_name}/{toy duplicate id}/battery (Sent to VRChat)`: Float - The battery percentage of the toy.
+(Will sometimes say 0 even when charged if toy is not fully initialized.
+Just wait 60 seconds for the next toy update).

 ## Simple Contact Receiver (Simple)

 The simple system is good for a quick and easy setup and uses just one contact receiver.